 Total Payments = $6475 OR

 Total Payments = $6462.23

 Compromise of Arrears (COAP)

-If you owe back support to the state of more than $500 and cannot pay off your account within the next 3 years, you may qualify to have a portion of the owed balance forgiven with regular or lump-sum payment.
+If you owe back support to the state of more than $500, are making regular payments and cannot pay off your account within the next 3 years, you may qualify to have a portion of the owed balance forgiven with regular or lump-sum payment.
 Contact your LCSA to find out if you qualify to have an application sent to you.